-Next, you will need to look at how often you will need to use your 3 LPM.
-Eight hours per day, during the day time?
+For example, if you need a continuous flow of 3 LPM (liters per minute), that only narrows down the available units.
+Next, we will discuss how often you will need to use your 3 LPM.
+Eight hours per day, during the daytime?
 A few hours during the morning before you leave the house?
 While you exercise?
 Only during the night?
 These other prescribed factors will help you narrow your search down even more.

 Your prescription is a formalized way of ensuring your safety.
 Like all crucial medical information, you want to be sure that in an emergency, the people helping you are aware of your exact physiological need for supplemental oxygen.
 If you plan an airplane flight, you should notify the airline ahead of time because they may want more than just your prescription; you may be required to give them some extra certification from your physician.

 After your doctor has prescribed you oxygen, we encourage you to call us for a free oxygen consultation.
 We will evaluate your needs and lifestyle and recommend a unit that is ideal for you.